acfinspace/Spacelibraryoftales/docs/authors/mischagausstesla/storyofmylifes.md

 > Original post: [https://docs.google.com/document/d/1oe5ncJOIIMd4gzBBDZQsF_dNWQrz8nspYtXgeNPn2UA/edit](https://docs.google.com/document/d/1oe5ncJOIIMd4gzBBDZQsF_dNWQrz8nspYtXgeNPn2UA/edit)

-> Note: this story is pure fiction.
+> Author’s Note: this story is pure fiction.
 Any resemblance to real and actual players or facts is purely coincidental.

 > Entry for the YC119 Pod and Planet Fiction Contest in the Eight Thousand Suns in New Eden category.